Kiranjith83/SA/SA.md

       - Server side encryption.
          - SSE-S3
           - AES-256 algorithm is used by SSE-S3.
-          - S# manages encryption end to end with less administration over head.
+          - S3 manages encryption end to end with less administration over head.
           - S3 data encryption using Keys managed by S3.
           - It uses one of the KMS DEK to encrypt the data, and keys are encrypted and stored with the Objects.
          - SSE-KMS